 This paper presents the results of a roundtable organized during the Abralin ao Vivo series and partially maintains the structure of the original roundtable format.
 The purpose was to exchange ideas about spoken corpus compilation among the participants, focusing mainly on the role of prosody in such an enterprise.
 All the participants have lengthy career experience in dealing with the compilation of spontaneous speech corpora and prosodic studies.
 Two of the authors have compiled corpora of endangered or underdescribed languages, namely Mohawk (an indigenous language of northeastern North America) and different Afro-Asiatic languages of Africa.
 The other authors have experience with larger corpora of more widely spoken languages, namely Italian and Brazilian Portuguese (BP).
 All the authors share the basic assumption that prosodic phenomena are essential for the interpretation of speech in many ways: phrasing, syntax, information structure, illocution, and much more.
 Therefore, the corpora discussed include prosodic segmentation and the analysis of different aspects of linguistic structure through prosodic cues.

 The point of departure for this panel was the common ground shared by all the participants about the necessity of analyzing real, unplanned speech data, taking into account prosody as a defining feature of speech.
 Spoken data can be approached in several different ways, depending on variables that range from the language being documented to the equipment available, funding, and the project team, among others.
 The panelists have compiled corpora for their diverse purposes.
 Corpus is a Latin word for ‘body’, so any body of texts (or other) in whatever form is technically a corpus (and that is how the term is most frequently used outside of linguistics).
 The only requirement is that it should constitute some sort of unit that caters to its purpose.
-In linguistics, a corpus is a consisting of a usually large and structured set of texts (although there are small corpora for specific studies).
+In linguistics, a corpus is a language resource consisting of a usually large and structured set of texts (although there are small corpora for specific studies).
 Most corpora are presently stored and processed electronically.
 In corpus linguistics, corpora are defined even more narrowely and should follow a substantial set of prerequisites that qualify them for computerized searches, allowing statistical analysis and hypothesis testing, checking occurrences or validating linguistic rules.

 This paper is organized to introduce the reader to the experiences of the authors in their corpous compilation.
 It is not our goal here to provide step-by-step guidelines for spoken corpus compilation.
 Rather, we would like to show what it is possible to achieve in different language scenarios.
 Each new spoken corpus project should begin with the compilation of a set of initial questions to be revised, through trial and error, learning from mistakes, and continuous reassessment throughout the course of the work.
 It is our belief that it is better to study language through empirical data, even when the dataset available cannot be considered a corpus under the narrower definitions typically shared by corpus linguists.
 As technology and methodology are evolving, corpus compilation is becoming not only necessary, but easier, in the sense that young scholars now have a half century of literature behind them that addresses issues pertinent to the field.
 Despite advances in technology, languages can lose their first-language speakers.
 Their documentation, even if not carried out with state of the art technology and methodologies, can create a crucial record of an essential part of the heritage of the community and of us all as human beings.
 Documentation should be done with whatever resources are available to researchers.
 For the discussion of spoken corpus compilation guidelines we suggest Himmelmann (2006), Mello (2014), Niebuhr and Michaud (2015), among many available references in the area.